CONCACAF: Major tournament records

 For each tournament, the flag of the host country and the number of teams in each finals tournament (in brackets) are shown.

 FIFA World Cup

-Only eleven CONCACAF members have ever reached the FIFA World Cup since its inception in 1930, six of them accomplishing the feat only once.
+Only twelve CONCACAF members have ever reached the FIFA World Cup since its inception in 1930, four of them accomplishing the feat only once.
 No team from the region has ever reached the final at the World Cup, but the United States reached the semi-finals in the inaugural edition, for which they were awarded third place.
 CONCACAF members have reached the quarter-finals five times: Cuba in 1938, Mexico as hosts in 1970 and 1986, the United States in 2002, and most recently, Costa Rica in 2014.
 Jamaica is the smallest country to ever win a World Cup match, by virtue of their 2–1 victory over Japan in 1998.

 The following table shows the CONCACAF representatives at each edition of the World Cup, sorted by number of appearances: